 While the extrovert ideal has likely influenced how others perceive you, the truth is, it’s YOUR own self-image that matters the most.

 Introversion comes with an array of superpowers: focus, intuition, creativity, a larger-than-life inner world.
 You’re the one creating deep meaningful bonds in a world drunk on social media.
-You’re the one who notices the important details that everyone else overlooks.
+You’re the one who notices the important details that other people overlook.

 Confidence does not show the same way on everybody, so don’t hold yourself to a one-size-fits-all standard: If it makes your extroverted friends talkative and bubbly, good for them!
 That may not be the case for you, and that’s okay.

 That being said, here’s what has helped me leave behind the “mouse” label.